nodejs/changelog-maker/README.md

 After collecting the list of commits, any that have `PR-URL: <url>` in them are looked up on GitHub and the labels of the pull request are collected, specifically looking for labels that start with `semver` (the assumption is that `semver-minor`, `semver-major` labels are used to indicate non-patch version bumps).

-Finally, the list will be reversed, formatted as Markdown and printed to stdout.
+Finally, the list is formatted as Markdown and printed to stdout.

 Each commit will come out something like this (on one line):